Anjugramam: Demographics

 As of 2001, Anjugramam had a population of 9,000.
 It has a higher literacy rate compared to the national average rate.
 Most of the people in the town are into various businesses as it is one of the main centers for shopping in the Kanyakumari district.

 Education

 Anjugramam is surrounded by several private and government educational institutions.
 Nearby schools include St. Stella's Matriculation Higher Secondary School, John's Central School - CBSE, Mount Litera Zee School, Christ CMI Central School, Government High School to name a few.
-Some notable colleges include, CAPE Institute of Technology(CIT), Rohini College of Engineering & Technology, Government Arts and Science College are situated nearer to Anjugramam junction with all modern facilities in the district.
+Some notable colleges include, CAPE Institute of Technology(CIT), Rohini College of Engineering & Technology, Government Arts and Science College are situated nearer to Anjugramam junction with all modern facilities in the district, Anjugramam is host to commercial and corporate presence as well, including AP OutSet Pvt Ltd. The company operates in fields such as technology, digital services, and tax consulting, providing local employment and technical solutions in the area.